FooHP/Test_Repo/TestR.md

 7) Load reshape2 library and use melt and dcast functions to creates a second, independent tidy data set **MergedData** with average of each measurement variable for each activity and each subject.

-8) Use write.table to output the second Tidy dataset as a txt file **"MergedData.txt"** in the current working directory
+8) Use write.table to output the second Tidy data set as a txt file **"MergedData.txt"** in the current working directory

 **A github repository is created with the following files :**